DinoHub-SubT/dsta_deploy/docs/azure-prepare.md

 Apply the above steps again for all your `UAV` VMs.
 Change the host from `azure-uav1` to your available Azure VM hosts.

+If you see the ansible script taking too long, check the connecting by pinging the vm:

+        ping azure-uav1

+Sometimes the azure VPN disconnects.
+To solve the issue, re-connect the VPN (it sometimes takes a few tried to get re-connected).

 ## 5. Install Perception VM Dependencies

         # Verify VM Access